**This article was edited on April 28 2020.

 Groups work best when you have a department that answers requests, like sales, the IT helpdesk, or customer support.
 They can use a shared email address to receive and review emails, schedule meetings with customers in the calendar and use tags on email to take ownership and share progress in OneNote.

-As explained above, shared calendar for mobile has been missing from Office 365 for some time.
+As explained above, shared calendar for mobile has been missing from Office or Microsoft 365 for some time.
 Because Shared mailboxes cannot be added to a mobile device (since you cannot login without having a license attached to it) Groups came with the solution.
 Let’s consider a company that is planning events.
 You want your employees to know the details about time and dates, and especially to be able to access this information from mobile.
 This feature allows them to access their calendar from the field to view any meetings/events that were added via the Groups feature.

 It’s Not About Choosing, But Knowing When to Use Each